addictic/contao-actusf-relations-bundle/README.md

 # contao-actusf-relations-bundle
 Override of terminal42/contao-tablelookupwizard to handle ActuSF special relations.

-You need to add the forked repository (until it's merged) in your root composer.json :
+You need to add the forked repository in your root composer.json :
 ```json
 "repositories": [
     {